Table of Contents:

 Another challenge that blockchain transparency has led to is the common habit of government suppression through tracking and freezing digital currencies.
 For example, in February 2022, Canadian truckers began to protest the government's decision to make COVID-19 vaccinations compulsory for them.
 They even started a fundraiser towards pursuing legal action.
 After unsuccessful attempts to quash their peaceful protests and intentions to challenge the decision in court, the Canadian government began a crackdown on the fundraising efforts and all that contributed to it.

 In this case, not only did the government freeze regular bank accounts, but they also went after one of the largest cryptocurrency exchanges, Kraken, forcing them to comply with the directives to freeze digital currencies.
-Privacy, of course, is impossible on centralized exchanges, as they must comply with strict KYC/AML regulations.
+Privacy, of course, is impossible on centralized crypto exchanges, as they must comply with strict KYC/AML regulations.

 The government also extended a similar request to Nunchuk's self-custodial wallet provider.
 However, their attempt was unsuccessful as self-custodial wallets encourage privacy and do not store information on users' assets or identities.